Best dispersal strategies in spatially heterogeneous environments: optimization of the principal eigenvalue for indefinite fractional Neumann problems: Abstract

 \section{Abstract}

 We study the positive principal eigenvalue of a weighted problem associated with the Neumann spectral fractional Laplacian.
-This analysis is related to the investigation of the survival threshold in population dynamic.
+This analysis is related to the investigation of the survival threshold in population dynamics.
 Our main result concerns the optimization of such threshold with respect to the fractional order $s\in(0,1]$, the case $s=1$ corresponding to the standard Neumann Laplacian: when the habitat is not too fragmented, the principal positive eigenvalue can not have local minima for $0<s<1$.
-As a consequence, the best strategy for survival is either following the diffusion with the lowest possible $s$, or with $s=1$, depending on the size of the domain.
+As a consequence, the best strategy for survival is either following the diffusion with $s=1$ (i.e. Brownian diffusion), or with the lowest possible $s$ (i.e. diffusion allowing long jumps), depending on the size of the domain.
 In addition, we show that analogous results hold for the standard fractional Laplacian in $\R^N$, in periodic environments.